 Yaz, Yasmin and Ocella Lawsuits

 As more and more patients see the side effects from Yaz, Yasmin and Ocella, they are turning to the legal system for help.
 More than 10,000 women have filed lawsuits against Bayer and its affiliates for Yaz side effects.
-Bayer reportedly has settled 6,760 cases for $1.4 billion, with thousands more pending in federal and state courts nationwide.
+Bayer reportedly has settled 8,250 cases for $1.7 billion, with more cases pending in federal and state courts nationwide.